containers/buildah/install.md

     skopeo-containers
 ```

-The build steps for Buildah on RHEL are the same as Fedora, above.
+The build steps for Buildah on RHEL or CentOS are the same as Fedora, above.

+## Ubuntu

 In Ubuntu zesty and xenial, you can use this command: